alanmimms/jurassic-20/README.md

    complicated that could remain really simple and still do a powerful job.
 This is a simple, elegant solution to symbol names that contain multiple digits that have to have leading zeroes.

+1. A wire on a schematic that is labeled something like

+	^ARMM 14 H <BH2>
+	VMA4 VMA 14 IN H

+   should be wired to backplane pin `<BH2>` with signal name `vma4_vma_14_in_h`.
+This is manually connected to `armm_14_h` in `kl10pv.sv`.
+This represents backplane wiring that cannot be automatically determined from the name of the netlist (at least not with the name `VMA4 VMA 14 IN H`).
+Examples can be found on VMA4 PDF357.